PythonCharmers/python-future/docs/imports.rst

 If you prefer fully explicit imports, the most common set is::

     from future import standard_library, utils
-    from future.builtins import (filter, map, zip,
-                                 ascii, chr, hex, input, oct, open,
+    from future.builtins import (bytes, int, range, round, str, super, ascii, chr, hex, input, oct, open,
-                                 bytes, int, range, round, str, super)
+                                 filter, map, zip)

-(All the replaced builtins are also available in the ``future`` namespace.)
+All the replaced builtins are also available in the ``future`` namespace.

 The disadvantage of importing only some of the builtins is that it increases the risk of introducing Py2/3 portability bugs as your code evolves over time.
+Be especially aware of ``input``, which could expose a security vulnerability on Python 2 without the ``future`` import.

 Also, a technical distinction is that unlike the ``import *`` forms above, these explicit imports do actually change ``locals()``; this is equivalent